DreamExposure/DisCal-Discord-Bot/README.md

 * Create a custom calendar
 * Create/edit/delete custom events
 * Set up announcements **WIP**
+* Easy to learn and use!
+* Simple commands, prefix "!"
+OR @DisCal
 * And much more coming soon!

 ## Planned Features

 * Custom announcements
 * Link up to external calendar
+* Edit events
+* Edit calendars
+* Delete/Remove calendars
 * And more!

 ## Contributing